asheroto/Extension-Exporter/README.md

 If you enjoyed using this extension, please take a moment to [rate it on the Chrome Web Store](https://chrome.google.com/webstore/detail/extension-exporter/doikmfpjbcjjimnbablebijofdbgfepb).

-For feature requests and bug reports, visit our [GitHub repository](https://github.com/asheroto/Extension-Exporter).
+For feature requests and bug reports, visit the [Issues](https://github.com/asheroto/Extension-Exporter/issues) tab.